Trauma Therapy

 Evidence-Based Approaches to Trauma Treatment

-At The Authentic Life, we utilize a range of highly effective, evidence-based therapeutic approaches to support your healing journey:
+At The Authentic Life, we utilize a range of highly effective, evidence-based therapeutic approaches to help you shift trauma into empowerment.

 Somatic Approaches (e.g., Somatic Experiencing®):